-Pursuant to decree-law No. 2-94-503 of 23 September 1994, ONEE has the authority to put out to commercial tender opportunities for the development of power plants with capacity in excess of 10MW, and to enter into commercial agreements with private companies for the construction thereof, provided that the power generated from such plants is sold exclusively to ONEE.
+Pursuant to decree-law No. 1-63-226 of 5 August 1963 (as amended and supplemented), ONEE has the authority to put out to commercial tender opportunities for the development of power plants with capacity in excess of 50MW, and to enter into commercial agreements with private companies for the construction thereof, provided that the power generated from such plants is sold exclusively to ONEE.